samanthavivonia/portfolio/HEADER.md

 To begin the CSS, we will apply the font family that was imported from Google Fonts to all of the text in our document.

-1. In your `style.css` document, create a new CSS rule-set selecting the `html` element.
+1. In your `styles.css` document, create a new CSS rule-set selecting the `html` element.
 Within that rule, set the `font-family` property to have a value of `"Source Sans Pro", sans-serif`.
 This will set all text to have a font family of "Source Sans Pro", with a fallback font family of `sans-serif` just in case the intended font family cannot be used for some reason.

 Next, we will be creating some utility classes!
 In CSS, a utility class is a class that is made to be reused, and usually only applies styling to one or two properties.
 These classes are named ***functionally*** rather than ***semantically***.